 To conduct the simulations, we have implemented TARPEL based on our previous work [14] which is represented as PREVIOUS in Figs. (1-3).
 We employ it over the NS-3 network simulator [15].
 Table 2 lists the PHY/MAC parameters used in the simulation.

 Fig. (1).
 Comparison of the packet delivery ratio.

 Fig. (2).
-Caption required.
+Comparison of the end-to-end delay.

 Fig. (3).
 Comparison of high-temperature nodes.